rachelvansciver/SAACO3/messaging/SNS.md

 # Amazon Simple Notification Service

 ## TLDR
 Message queue with a subscriber model.
-It can send the same message to alot of diffrent services at once.
-Scales good but not indefinetly.
+It can send the same message to a lot of different services at once.
+Scales good but not indefinitely.

 ## Features
 - subscriber async model
 - one producer multiple consumers/subscribers
-- up to 12 million subscribtions per topic
+- up to 12 million subscriptions per topic
 - up to 100k topics

 ## Sources